'Oh what a tangled web we weave when first we practice to deceive'

 They had us prepare their quarterly tax filings using the $400 a week and paid the tax amounts due on time each quarter.

 Fast forward a year and a half later when the twins started kindergarten and the Crowes found they no longer needed a full time nanny.
 The Crowes and Brenda parted ways amicably, and the family gave their nanny both a great recommendation and an assist to find a new job by posting for her on a neighborhood website.

 Brenda didn't find a new job immediately, and filed for unemployment benefits.
 When she completed the unemployment forms, she stated she was paid $800 a week.
 This caused the unemployment staff to raise a red flag as the employer (The Crowe’s) had been reporting and paying taxes based on $400 a week.

 Now the Crowe’s are faced with a dilemma.
 Should they correct the record and pay the associated taxes and penalties, or should they "stick to the story" and sign paperwork under penalty of perjury disputing the nanny's claim?
 What do to, what to do.

 The (Painful) Resolution: In the end, The Crowe’s corrected the reported amounts paid to Brenda and paid the additional taxes owed.
 In addition, they paid New York State over $1200 in penalties/interest.
 And the Crowes had to amend their previously filed Federal tax returns and correct the employee's W-2.
 Oh and did I mention that they also had to pay the additional Federal taxes and interest?
+That was an additional $7000 after penalties.
 What a headache!

 In today's economy, nannies are spending longer periods between jobs and many who were happy to be paid in cash in the past realize that unemployment benefits are the only things between them and eviction.
 Faced with these difficult choices, the nanny will "give up" the former employer, creating weeks of headaches and expense for the former employer.
 All the more reason to do things right the first time!